-It’s fine to take in small amounts, just to have a little bit more diversity from other foods, but if you’re looking for plant-based protein powders, then pea protein powders may be a better option for you.
+It’s fine to take in small amounts, just to have more diversity from other foods, but if you’re looking for plant-based protein powders, pea protein powders may be a better option for you.

 Is stevia in protein powders good on a paleo diet?

-Yes, stevia in protein powders is good on a paleo-diet as long as it's all-natural.
-But it’s important to note that it doesn’t really provide nutritional value.
+Yes, stevia in protein powders is good on a paleo diet as long as it's all-natural.
+However, it’s important to note that it doesn’t really provide any nutritional value.

 Stevia is used as a natural sweetener which is always better than either sugar or some of the chemicals used in so many foods these days.
 The important thing to look out for is that the ingredient label specifically states that it’s natural stevia, rather than some artificial stuff created in a lab.